OnRaptor/Add-Transparency/README.md

-# Insert-Transparency
+# Add-Transparency
-Insert Transparency into PNG-image, which has white colors.
+Add Transparency into PNG-image, which has white colors.
 For that uses SFML.